6) Add Some Healthy Fat

 9) Be Adventurous

-Some vegetables you may have never tried may be surprisingly pleasing to your palate.
-For instance, if you don't enjoy the tang of green peppers, try purple or red ones, which are far sweeter.
-Supermarket produce departments offer an increasing variety of exotic vegetables such as baby leeks, daikon or broccoflower; give them a try.
+Some vegetables you've never tried may be surprisingly pleasing to your palate.
+For instance, if you don't enjoy the tang of green peppers, try purple, or red ones, which are far sweeter.
+Supermarket produce departments offer an increasing variety of exotic vegetables such as baby leeks, daikon, or broccoflower; give them a try.

 10) Boot Your Inner Child

-As you grow older, your sense of taste grows less discerning, so the vegetables you hated in 1983 may not be as offensive in 2003.
+As you grow older, your sense of taste grows less discerning, so the vegetables you hated decades ago may not be as offensive in this millenium.
 If you allow your childhood biases to keep you from getting your greens, you are seriously shortchanging your health.
 Give vegetables another chance and you may be glad you did.